 The other ingredient in this easy chocolate recipe, maple contains a whopping 54 beneficial compounds.
 Just make sure you’re getting real maple syrup.
 NOW Foods is my favorite.
 Check it out below, along with some alternatives.
 You can also use real honey.
 I’ve included a few that I like below as well.
 The first one is my top pick.

 This Mind-Blowing 3 Ingredient DIY Chocolate recipe is so easy to make.
 Enjoy them plain or add some fun toppings and mix-ins if you want to vary each time you make this delicious treat.
-I’ll share some of my favorite ideas for that below.
-You can also see my 4 Ingredient Dark Chocolate Raspberry Hearts recipe if you are interested in other combinations and options.
+I’ll share some of my favorite ideas below.
+You can also see my 4 Ingredient Dark Chocolate Raspberry Hearts recipe if you are interested in my other methods for how I make chocolate.

 Homemade chocolate toppings and mix-ins to try